MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 PWA stands for Progressive Web App.
 The term PWA was coined in 2015, by designer Frances Berriman and Google Chrome engineer Alex Russell.

-A progressive web app takes advantage of features from native apps such as the usage of native hardware(webcam), push notifications and installability giving the look and feel of a native application.
+A progressive web app takes advantage of features from native apps such as using native hardware such as the camera, push notifications and the ability to install to provide the look and feel of a native application.
 This is achieved using a service worker.
 A service worker is a script that is run in the background and acts as a network proxy between your app and the server to deliver that efficient caching strategy and offline capability PWA's are known for.
 Your request will go to your service worker; the service worker will check if what you are requesting is available in the cache.
-If it can extract the request data from the cache otherwise it will send the request to the server.
+If it can extract the request data from the cache it will use that data, otherwise, it will send the request to the server.
 A PWA will require a manifest file that details how the app should behave when installed such as what name and icon will be displayed to the user.

 ![service worker](/img/blog/pwa/service-worker.png)